Quantum sensing with discrete time crystals in the Lipkin-Meshkov-Glick Model: Conclusion

 We have studied the dynamics of the system with increasing $\epsilon$.
 As expected, the DTC phase exists only for smaller values of $\epsilon$.
 Our detailed analysis of order parameter $\overline{m}_z$, the corresponding susceptibility, QFI and TAIPR suggest a critical point at $\epsilon \approx 0.128$ for the system parameters considered here, beyond which the DTC phase is lost.
 Furthermore, we have done finite-size scaling analysis of $\overline{m}_z$ and QFI, and evaluated the corresponding critical exponents.
 We have summarized the results in Table \ref{tab:scaling_parameters}.
-The closely lying values of the critical point $\epsilon_c$ and the correlation length exponent $\nu_m \approx \nu_q$ emphasize the consistency of our analysis.
+The continuously changing form of $\overline{m}_z$ close to $\epsilon = \epsilon_c$ (see Figs. \ref{fig mag_scaling} and \ref{fig:classical_transition}), closely lying values of the critical point $\epsilon_c$ and the correlation length exponent $\nu_m \approx \nu_q$, and the agreement of the finite-size scaling analysis results with those obtained in the thermodynamic limit (see Appendix \ref{app:classical}, Figs. \ref{fig:classical_transition} and \ref{fig: poincare maps}) emphasize the second order nature of this transition, and the consistency of our analysis.
 Finally, we have studied the dynamical phase diagram of the system as functions of $\epsilon$, the transverse field $h$ and the time period $\tau$, using the magnetization and the Rényi entropy.
 Notably, the critical point shifts with changing $h$ and $\tau$.
-Futhermore, as confirmed by our analysis, the DTC phase exists only in the $\mathbb{Z}_2$ symmetry broken phase $h < 1$; higher magnitudes of quantum fluctuations arising for larger values of $h ~(< J = 1)$, and low values of the modulation time period $\tau$, are detrimental to the formation of the DTC phase.
+Furthermore, as confirmed by our analysis, the DTC phase exists only in the $\mathbb{Z}_2$ symmetry broken phase $h < J$, with the ideal $\pi$-kick exchanging the two symmetry-broken states; higher magnitudes of quantum fluctuations arising for larger values of $h ~(< J = 1)$, and low values of the modulation time period $\tau$, are detrimental to the formation of the DTC phase.